nruemmele/serene-benchmark/README.md

 DINT feature configuration is explained [here](http://github.com/NICTA/serene-benchmark/blob/experimental/doc/features.txt), and resampling strategy [here](http://github.com/NICTA/serene-benchmark/blob/experimental/doc/resampling-strategy).

-DSL has only one default model with no further configuration available to the user.
+DSL can be run in two modes: "normal" when labeled data is used only from one domain or "enhanced" when labeled from other domains is used.

 To install the package 'serene-benchmark', run